-Super e-Technology secured contracts for the installation of Extra Low Voltage ("ELV") and IT systems totalling HK\$134 million during the year under review.
-Super e-Technology is constantly exploring opportunities to enhance its service offerings and maintains a positive outlook for the ELV sector for the coming financial year.
+Super e-Technology secured contracts for the installation of Extra Low Voltage ("ELV") and IT systems totalling HK\$87 million during the year under review.
+Super e-Technology is seeking new opportunities to enhance its service offerings and maintains a positive outlook for the ELV sector.